Why Priests? A Failed Tradition by Garry Wills

 Bill McKibben is Schumann Distinguished Scholar at Middlebury College, and the author of The End of Nature, Deep Economy: The Wealth of Communities and the Durable Future, Eaarth: Making a Life on a Tough New Planet and of the forthcoming Oil and Honey: The Education of an Unlikely Activist..
 He is also the founder of 350.org, the global climate campaign that has been actively involved in the fight against natural gas fracking.

-Anka Muhlstein was born in Paris in 1935.
-She settled in New York in 1974 where she began her career as a writer in French.
-She was awarded the Goncourt Prize in 1996 for her biography of Custine, and has twice received the History Prize of the French Academy.
-Her books include a double biography of Elizabeth I and Mary Stuart, Balzac’s Omelette, and, most recently, Monsieur Proust’s Library, published in November 2012.
+Anka Muhlstein was awarded the Prix Goncourt in 1996 for her biography of Astolphe de Custine, and has twice received the History Prize of the French Academy.
+Her books include Balzac’s Omelette and, most recently, Monsieur Proust’s Library.